Trump Says He'll Sign Order To Expand Health Insurance Options

 "Since Congress can't get its act together on HealthCare, I will be using the power of the pen to give great HealthCare to many people — FAST," he wrote.

-The order would direct government agencies with jurisdiction over health insurance to find ways to allow consumers and small businesses create associations to buy health coverage, according to The Wall Street Journal, which cited an unnamed Trump administration official.
+The order would direct government agencies with jurisdiction over health insurance to find ways to allow consumers and small businesses to create associations to buy health coverage, according to The Wall Street Journal, which cited an unnamed Trump administration official.

 Since Congress can't get its act together on HealthCare, I will be using the power of the pen to give great HealthCare to many people - FAST— Donald J. Trump (@realDonaldTrump) October 10, 2017